lwolf/kube-cleanup-operator/README.md

         0  - never (default)
         >0 - number of hours
   -keep-failures
-        the number of hours to keep a succesfull job -1 - forever (default)
+        the number of hours to keep a failed job
+        -1 - forever (default)
         0  - never
         >0 - number of hours